Honda F20C engine: F20C

 The F20C produces the highest specific power output for any naturally aspirated piston engine in a car priced under US$100,000, at 125 hp per liter, ahead of the SR16VE N1 found in the homologation version of the JDM Nissan Pulsar producing 197 bhp for a specific power of 123.45 bhp per liter.
-Honda's F20C engine held the record for producing the highest specific power output for any mass production naturally aspirated piston engine, at 123.5 HP/L, until Ferrari began production of the 458 Italia in 2010, which produced 124.5 HP/L.
+Honda's F20C engine held the record for producing the highest specific power output for any mass production naturally aspirated piston engine in a car, at 123.5 HP/L, until Ferrari began production of the 458 Italia in 2010, which produced 124.5 HP/L.

 Although designed at the end of the previous century, the F20C is still one of the highest output per liter and the highest revving mass production engines ever made.
-In recognition of its incredible power output, the Honda S2000's engine has won the International Engine of the Year category for 1.8 to 2.2-liter engines five times in its lifetime (from 2000 to 2004).
+In recognition of its output per liter and other characteristics, the Honda S2000's engine has won the International Engine of the Year category for 1.8 to 2.2-liter engines five times in its lifetime (from 2000 to 2004).